judofyr/dep.js/README.md

 dep.load(name);
 ```

-`dep.load` is null by default, but can be overridden by you.
+`dep.load` is undefined by default, but can be overridden by you.
 It will be
-invoked when there's a module that blocking another module from being
+invoked when there's a module that blocking another module from being loaded.
-loaded.

 ### dep()

 Sometimes it's useful to have multiple, separate dependency chains.
 By calling
 `dep(obj)` it will set up a separate dependency chain in the `obj`-object.
 The
-`define`-function above will be defined and `load` will also be invoked when
+`define` and `use` function above will be defined and `load` will also be
-needed.
+invoked when needed.
 No other properties are touched.

 ```javascript
 var App = {};